nemogoc/100-days-of-code/r2-log.md

 ### R2D63 - 6/13
 Started D3 section.
 So far, the concepts have been pretty simple, so it's hard to evaluate Tim's teaching, but so far so good.

+### R2D64 - 6/14
+Went back and did some of the projects I skipped (Promises and async/await).
+Took a long time, but got a ton of value out of it.
+Definitely a good idea.